Russell-Waterhouse/blog/content/post/landmines.md

 and your programs become better."

 Now, at face value, sure, some bugs have been caused by mutability where none was expected.
-You can fix this with `const` in js/ts or `final` in Java/Kotlin or not using `mut` in Rust.
+You can fix this with `const` in JS/TS or `final` in Java/Kotlin or not using `mut` in Rust.

 But most bugs have, in my experience, been caused by two distant parts of a system depending on each other in ways that are unclear, or typos, or bad/nonexistent error handling code or an edge case that wasn't considered.
-Mutability isn't the problem in most of these places.
+Mutability isn't the problem in most bugs I've fixed.

 But if you assume that mutability is the root issue and const isn't good enough, you get Haskell.
 And like the Java example with getters and setters,